 By Don Stradley

-The late Jane Powell, whose father spent 20 years working for Wonder Bread, was a bit of a little wonder herself, a ton of charisma packed into her tiny, five-foot frame.
+The late Jane Powell, whose father spent 20 years working for Wonder Bread, was a bit of a little wonder herself.
 From her early days at the Agnes Peters Dancing School in Portland Oregon, to singing on radio at age 8, she embodied the kind of child stardom that was rampant in the post-Shirley Temple era.
-The tradition demanded an unbreakable cheeriness, and a sense of seeming lighter than air, and Powell mastered it.
-She had boundless energy, and part of her appeal was that she always seemed entirely realistic, down to earth, even while the most angelic sounds emerged from her.
+The tradition demanded an unbreakable cheeriness, and a sense of seeming lighter than air.
+Powell mastered it.
+She packed a ton of charisma into her tiny, five-foot frame, had amazing energy, and always seemed entirely realistic, even while emitting the most angelic sounds.
 Though her parents certainly had a hand in shaping her career – launched by winning a talent contest on Janet Gaynor’s radio program, which led to a long-term contract with Metro-Goldwyn-Mayer - this was no robotic child star pushed onto the stage; this was a glorious performer born to sing and dance.

 But her innocent aura became the bane of Powell’s career.
 Because of her diminutive size, she was still getting offers to play teens even as she passed age 30.
-In 1960, well after her heyday, she earned a star on the Motion Picture Walk of Fame on Hollywood Blvd, and it was all due to her energy and likeability.
-She said at the time, “I want to play floozies…They just can’t get me out of that little girl mold.”
+In 1960, well after her heyday, she earned a star on the Motion Picture Walk of Fame on Hollywood Blvd,.
+Still, Powell was frustrated with her career.
+“I want to play floozies," she said.
+"They just can’t get me out of that little girl mold.”
 At times her publicity agent at MGM would have her billed as “The New Jane Powell,” but that made her mad, too.
 She’d hoped television would offer new opportunities to break out of her youthful image, but ultimately Powell gravitated toward the stage where she starred in a litany of great American musicals.

 Though she stepped in briefly for TCM host Robert Osborne in 2011, Powell was level headed when it came to Hollywood’s past.
 She rarely gave interviews, and wasn’t one to fawn over the old days.
 “I'm not very sentimental when it comes to the past,” she once said.
 “I don't live there and I feel for people who do because it's never going to be the same as you remember it.”
 But for those who do enjoy a trip into the past, there are few ways better than to enjoy an old Jane Powell movie.
 Her soprano voice was otherworldly, her blue eyes radiated life and mischief, and in MGM’s gallery of stars, she was among the brightest.